 Should an injury occur on duty, it is imperative that the relevant documentation be completed.
 IOD reports help to assess threats as well as risks that are present in the workplace and can assist in preventing similar injuries in future.

 A policy covers the goals as well as principles of a business regarding health and safety.
 A policy is a formal statement in which a company declares its commitment to keeping employees safe and free from harm.

 Policies should be available to all employees at any given time.
 They should also be reviewed frequently to ensure that they remain relevant.

 Conditions in the workplace can change quickly and for this reason, there should be regular monitoring and Health and Safety inspection on workplaces.
 By doing this, new potential hazards can be identified, and the effectiveness of the current safety measures can be determined.

-This allows for analysis to be made in addition to suggestions on improving safety and health measures to ensure continued protection of employees.
+This allows for analysis to be made in addition to suggestions on improving safety and health measures to ensure the continued protection of employees.